dx3mod/serialport/README.md

 # serialport

 A cross-platform library for serial port communication in OCaml, which supports both POSIX and ~~Windows systems~~.
-It provides a synchronous and asynchronous interface using various I/O libraries, such as Lwt, Miou.
+It provides a synchronous and asynchronous interface using various I/O libraries.

 [API references]()